main--/rust-lz-fear/README.md

 Decompressor status: Beta.
 Works well, and is blazingly fast (at least as fast as the official C implementation in my tests).

-Compressor status: WIP.
-The example named "better.rs" should produce an lz4-compatible output file, but the compressor is still missing an entire API.
-Also the frame format is only implemented in the form of a constant header right now.
+Compressor status: Alpha.
+You can expect it to produce perfect (i.e. identical to what the C library produces) output for all configurations.
+The API may still change a little.
+The example named "dolz4" is a compressor but is currently lacking a CLI.
+You have to configure it by changing the code.
 Performance is good, but takes ~2-3x as long as the C implementation.
 The current bottleneck appears to be an abundance of range checks when writing output (~25% of cycles spent in there) which also cause the compiler to completely trip over itself and sometimes emit a sequence of copy_from_slice calls for 1-byte and 4-byte writes to the output array.
 Help wanted.